 “any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.
 The abuse can encompass, but is not limited to, psychological, physical, sexual, financial, economic or emotional.”

-How do I report domestic abuse to Housing?
+How do I report domestic abuse to housing?

-What Support can housing offer me?
+What support can housing offer me?

-Looking at options for temporary and permanent rehousing if it’s not safe for you to stay at your home
+Look at options for temporary and permanent rehousing if it's not safe for you to stay at your home

 local Housing Office

-Housing has a number of services standards for domestic abuse which tell you what to expect from us when you use our service
+Housing has a number of services standards for domestic abuse which tell you what to expect from us when you use our service:

 We are committed to tackling domestic abuse, and we will take action, where appropriate, against perpetrators of domestic abuse

-We will keep victims of domestic abuse informed at all stages of a case.
+We will keep victims of domestic abuse informed at all stages of a case

 We will offer additional security to victims of domestic abuse and these works where possible will be completed the same day

-We recognize that some victims will face additional barriers to both reporting and seeking help.
+We recognise that some victims will face additional barriers to both reporting and seeking help.
 We remain sensitive to the possibility of domestic abuse occurring regardless of age, gender, class, religion, ethnicity, sexuality, disability, relationship status and will be able to support you to seek the appropriate advice regardless of your circumstance.